Quantum synchronization between two strongly driven YIG spheres mediated via a microwave cavity: INTRODUCTION

-The Yttrium Iron Garnet (YIG) spheres host well-defined magnon modes governed by magnetostatic solutions to the Landau-Lifshitz-Gilbert equation, thanks to its spherical structure.
-These spheres are often preferred in the studies of magnons due to its low magnetic damping and high coherence, enabling long-lived spin excitations.
+The Yttrium Iron Garnet (YIG) spheres host well-defined magnon modes governed by magnetostatic solutions to the Landau-Lifshitz-Gilbert equation, thanks to their spherical structure.
+These spheres are often preferred in the studies of magnons due to their low magnetic damping and high coherence, enabling long-lived spin excitations.
 By placing the YIG spheres inside a high-quality microwave cavity, strong coupling between the magnon modes and the cavity photons can be achieved.
-This interaction leads to the formation of hybridized states known as cavity magnon polaritons, which are important for quantum technologies involving signal processing, coherent transduction and nonlinear dynamics \cite{zhang2017observation}.
+This interaction leads to the formation of hybridized states known as cavity magnon polaritons, which are important for quantum technologies involving signal processing, coherent transduction, and nonlinear dynamics \cite{zhang2017observation}.
 In this paper, we focus on quantum synchronization between two magnon modes of two such spatially separated YIG spheres, placed inside a cavity.
-The cavity-mediated mechanism enables the emergence of quantum synchronization, even in the presence of dissipation and detuning.
-We analyze the effects of key parameters such as coupling strength, detuning and nonlinear interactions between the magnons, and identify the conditions for which a stable synchronization emerges.
-Unlike other relevant works \cite{tyagi2024noise,bittner2025noise}, we have employed the input-output formalism, instead of master equation technique, to describe the effect of decoherence.